fhiso/sources-and-citations/citation-elements.md

       { "name": "https://terms.fhiso.org/terms/authorName",
         "lang": "jp-Latn", "value": "Hayashi Tadasu" } ]

+In this example, the *datatype* of each string has been omitted on the assumption that it defaults to `rdf:langString` and is corrected via the mechanism specified in §4.4 of this standard.

 This is an example of a *list-flattening format* that does not conform to this specification; a *list-flattening format* that does conform to this specification is found in the next example.
 {/}

-A serialisation format that does not keep the *translation sets* of each *citation element value* separate is called a **list-flattening format**, and this standard provides a facility to allow such formats to comply with this standard by introducing a special *citation element term* with
+A serialisation format that does not keep the *localisation sets* of each *citation element value* separate is called a **list-flattening format**, and this standard provides a facility to allow such formats to comply with this standard by introducing a special *citation element term* with